 I grew up with stories all around me, reading Little Golden Books, hearing my mother recite poetry, and listening in when adults shared events and memories with each other.

 I wrote and illustrated my first story when I was eight.
-My mother bound the pages in a construction paper cover tied with yarn, which she kept for many years.
+My mother bound the pages in a construction paper cover tied with yarn.

 I was the daughter of what at the time was called a mixed marriage–Mennonite mother and father of English-Scotch-Irish heritage.
-This gave me the privilege of being both participant in and observer of different customs and ways of speaking, and it contributed to a life-long interest in history, culture, and language of people.
+This allowed me to be both participant in and observer of different customs and ways of speaking, and it contributed to a life-long interest in history, culture, and language.

 I have taught and written curriculum for pre-school, elementary, middle school, and adult levels in public school, religious, and business settings.
-This led to writing articles for professional and organizational magazines and newsletters, and publishing a trade book, The Art of Dialogue: Exploring Personality Differences for More Effective Communication.
-I also write poetry, including a book about the life and lore of my paternal grandmother, Sketches, 1877-1981: Remembering Susie.
-A major research and writing project was a 350 page cultural and genealogical history of my maternal family, A Mennonite Heritage: A Genealogy of the Suderman and Wiens Families, 1800-1975.
+This led to writing articles for professional and organizational magazines and newsletters, and publication of a trade book,

 Carolyn Zeisset